xVictoriaMx/Real-Time_Marker/README.md

 ## **Core Logic and Functions**

-To use Project Title, follow these steps:
+To use Real-Time Marker Detector and Tracer, follow these steps:

 1. **Video Capture:** The program starts by capturing video input from a webcam using OpenCV's VideoCapture class.
 2. **Color Detection:** The function findColor(Mat img) converts the frame into HSV format and checks for specific colors.
 For each color, it creates a binary mask and calls getContours(Mat imgDilation) to find the contours of the detected marker.